tttmmmyyyy/fixlang/std_doc/Std.md

 Adds two values.
 An expression `x + y` is translated to `add(x, y)`.

+### `trait a : Boxed`

+Marker trait for boxed types.

+This trait is automatically implemented for all boxed types.
+Implementing this trait manually is not allowed.

 ### `trait a : Div`

 Trait for infix operator `/`.